secairns32/secairns32/README.md

      - and many more!
 - 💞️ I’m looking to collaborate oneveything!
 -     - I am open to working and inproving my skills as a programmer.
 I will take evey oppertunity that comes my way!
 - 📫 How to reach me @secairns32 on GitHub and Twitter.
-See there!
+See you there!